jandiorio/ansiblefest_2019/README.md

 1. `./inventory/hosts.yml`  needs to change to match your DNA Center environment
 2. `./vars/password.yml` needs to reflect the credentials for your environment
 3. `./inventory/inventory_plugins/dna_center.yml` needs to change for your environment

+If you would like to use our environment, just navigate to [www.wwt.com](https://www.wwt.com) and register for an account.
+The link to this environment is at the top of this section.

 ## DNA Center Modules